Tomasgre/sdp-sp3-2022-repo-code/README.md

-# Example code — 2022
+# Example code — 2022-23

-The examples, exercises, and coursework files for the
+The examples, exercises, and coursework files for the Software and Programming III module at Birkbeck, University of London.

-- Software Design and Programming, and
-- Software and Programming III

-modules at Birkbeck, University of London.

 ------